raulmarcosl/eth-ticker/README.md

 This Chrome extension displays the current Ethereum (ETH) price on the badge icon.
 Also it offers more market information in the popup window view.

-Currently it's using [Kraken API](https://www.kraken.com/help/api), and it supports different currencies (USD, EUR, GBP, CAD).
+Currently it's using [Kraken API](https://www.kraken.com/help/api), and it supports different currencies (USD, EUR, CAD).

 ## Contributing